nikhil2197/Classroom-Video-Chunk-And-Analyze/README.md

 ```

 ### Issues and Limitations
-- **Audio Quality**: The current audio transcript still contains noise from adjacent classes (picked up by the microphone), which affects accuracy.
-Human reviewers can often ignore background sounds, but the audio processing currently lacks this ability.
-We may address this by using larger models and improving microphone setup.
+- **Audio Quality**: The current audio transcript is within acceptable tolerance using the eleven labs scribe v1 API.
+Further improvements will come from improving the microphone setup in classroom.
+    - We are currently missing prosody (pitch / volume / intonation) features which are a crucial component of classroom facilitaion for children of this age and are working on identifying the best methods to add these features into the combined transcript to make it richer.
 - **Visual Context**: The LLaVA model sometimes guesses the class type (e.g., 'Art and Craft') when it is uncertain.
 Providing more explicit context or providing a fully contained activity rather than a small clip of an activity may yield better results.
     - This was verified by simply attempting a more focused LLaVA prompt, hence further improvements will be made in this direction.
 The difference in results can be observed in the outputs for _teacher1_ (without a detailed config prompt, only snippet of activity) v/s. _teacher2_ (with a detailed config prompt and fully contained activity)
+    - We tried using  YOLOv8 to pre-process images before giving them to LLaVA however, the pre-trained weights available don't seem to be suitable for this step giving us very generic output.
+We might attempt to fine tune our own version of YOLO however this will be a much later improvement.

 Even though these issues exist, the output still catches actionable feedback such as teacher dominance, usage of open-ended questions, and personalized attention.